GigiaaaChen/ECE496/progress.md

     - Script and content revised
     - Proposal responsibilities divided
     - Next internal meeting set: Sep 20th 16:00 hybrid (North York Center Toronto Public Library or through Zoom)
+        - To run through the proposal meeting presentation, and be prepared for questions.
+        - Discuss if there are any problems with the proposal document.
 ### Proposal report responsibilities
 | Name | Responsibilities |
 | ---- | ---------------- |